School of Architecture and Built Environment

 A full description of academic policies for all students in Graduate Programs can be found in the Office of Graduate and Postdoctoral Studies section of this catalog.
 Students should review these policies thoroughly.

-School of Architecture Graduate Policies
+School of Architecture and Built Environment Graduate Policies

 Course Loads